 If the event has to be cancelled as a result of severe weather conditions including heavy rain, hail, snow, wind or severe heat or reasons beyond control *NO REFUNDS will be allocated – however registered participants will be eligible to register for the following years event benefiting from a discounted 20% off registration fee.

-Participants can collect their race numbers and electronic transponders at the Real Journeys Queenstown visitor centre located on 88 Beach Street, Steamers Wharf between 3:00pm – 7:00pm on Friday 28th February 2020 and on the morning of the event at the Real Journeys Queenstown visitor centre between 7:00am – 7:45am before boarding the TSS Earnslaw and cruising over to Walter Peak High Country Station.
+Participants can collect their race numbers and electronic transponders at the Real Journeys Queenstown *Visitor Centre located on the corner of Shotover Street and Rees Street between 4:00pm – 7:00pm on Friday 26th February 2021 and on the morning of the event at the Real Journeys Queenstown *Info Centre between 7:45am – 8:45am before boarding the TSS Earnslaw and cruising over to Walter Peak High Country Station at 9:00am.

 EVENT START TIMES: